 Fighting the bass was also great, with only a minimal amount of stretch in the line.
 I knew exactly what was going on at any second, and the line performed flawlessly during all of the bass that I landed.

 Knot strength is excellent with this line.
 As with any fluoro line, wet it good before cinching it down, and cinch it slowly to prevent burning the line.
 Very simple and straight forward.

 This line is tough.
 It resists nicks and scrapes from rocks and wood very well.

 After landing a good bass, it shows no signs of wear unless the bass has literally dragged it through hordes of rocks or other similar types of hard cover.
-Even then, it hold together very well and lets you land the fish.
+Even then, it holds together very well and lets you land the fish.